Lawyer discusses the average workers’ comp settlement amount in Michigan and how to increase the value of your case

 Many of the disabled employees who contact our office want to know the average workers’ comp settlement amount in Michigan.
 Our job as workers’ comp attorneys is to explain legal rights and make recommendations.
 This allows them to make an informed decision about settlement and what is in their best interests.

 How much is the average workers’ comp settlement amount in Michigan?

-Statistics published by the Workers’ Disability Compensation Agency show the average settlement amount in 2019 for Michigan was just $58,641.58.
+Statistics published by the Workers’ Disability Compensation Agency show the average workers’ comp settlement amount in Michigan for 2019 was just $58,641.58.
 Most people are shocked to learn this because it does not seem like much money.
-This is especially true for a disabled employee who will need lifetime work restrictions.
+This is true for a disabled employee who needs lifetime work restrictions.

 Settlement is an attractive option for anyone who wants to do medical treatment on their own terms.
 Disabled employees do not have to beg the insurance company for needed medical care or wait months for it to get approved.
 Many of our clients are happy to pay out-of-pocket and negotiate a better price with their doctors.

-What is the average workers’ comp settlement in Michigan based on?
+What is the average workers’ comp settlement amount in Michigan based on?

-It is based upon how much the insurance company believes it must pay in future workers’ comp benefits.
+The average workers’ comp settlement amount in Michigan is based upon how much the insurance company believes it must pay in future benefits.
 This includes wage loss, medical treatment, and vocational rehabilitation.
 Pain and suffering are not factors!